databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 </p>

 The goal of the GraphX project is to unify graph-parallel and data-parallel computation in one system with a single composable API.
-The GraphX API enables users to view data both as a graph and as collections (i.e., RDDs) without data movement or duplication.
+The GraphX API enables users to view data both as graphs and as collections (i.e., RDDs) without data movement or duplication.
 By incorporating recent advances in graph-parallel systems, GraphX is able to optimize the execution of graph operations.

 Prior to the release of GraphX, graph computation in Spark was expressed using Bagel, an implementation of Pregel.
 GraphX improves upon Bagel by exposing a richer property graph API, a more streamlined version of the Pregel abstraction, and system optimizations to improve performance and reduce memory overhead.